 Of course, you cannot be expected to learn about every little detail associated with a divorce in North Carolina.
 After all, you don’t have time to go to law school.
-This is why it is important to enlist the help of a qualified divorce attorney as you approach the end of your marriage.
+This is why it is crucial to enlist the help of a qualified divorce attorney as you approach the end of your marriage.
 Our legal professionals can help you understand complex phrases and terms that may be a major source of confusion.
 Not only that, but we can also guide you forward and make sure that you are handling every stage of your divorce in the most effective way possible.Types of Property in a North Carolina Divorce

 North Carolina follows a system of equitable distribution.
 When couples divorce in the Tar Heel State, their property is first sorted into various categories.
 Property can only be divided if it falls into certain categories.

-- Separate Property can not be divided, since it belongs to only one spouse.
+- Separate Property cannot be divided since it belongs to only one spouse.
 This is property that the spouse has owned prior to the marriage.
 It may also be property that was inherited during, before, or after the marriage.
 Finally, a gift may constitute separate property.

-- Marital Property is subject to the equitable distribution process, since it was accumulated during the marriage.
+- Marital property is subject to the equitable distribution process since it was accumulated during the marriage.
 For example, this may be a family home that was purchased during the marriage.

-- Divisible Property is accumulated between separation and divorce.
+- Divisible property is accumulated between separation and divorce.
 Depending on the circumstances, it may be divided between the parties.

 Divisible property is a somewhat obscure category for many spouses, as it is less common for property to be acquired during the “window” between separation and divorce.
 However, it can be an important consideration for many spouses, especially since the separation process in North Carolina takes one year to complete.
-Generally speaking, there should not be many changes in the marital estate after the separation, as spouses are discouraged from selling marital property or making major changes to the family’s wealth.
+Generally speaking, there should not be many changes in the marital estate after the separation, as spouses are discouraged from selling marital property or making significant changes to the family’s wealth.
 However, spouses often cannot control these changes.

-For example, the value of real estate or company shares might change considerably during this period.
+For example, the value of a real estate or company shares might change considerably during this period.
 Perhaps money earned during the marriage is only “paid out” after the date of separation.
-As long as the court classifies this property as “divisible,” it can be distributed between the spouses.
-If the court determines that it cannot be defined as divisible, then the normal rules for separate property are followed.
+As long as the court classifies this property as “divisible,” it can be distributed between spouses.
+If the court determines that it cannot be defined as divisible, then the standard rules for separate property are followed.
 However, this separate property may still be viewed as a distribution factor.Enlist the Help of a Qualified Attorney Today